 - Staff costs, including salaries, employer’s NIC and pension contributions, as well as some reimbursed business expenses.

-- Money spent on Externally Provided Workers (EPWs) and some subcontractor costs.
+- Money spent on Externally Provided Workers (EPWs) and some (limited) subcontractor costs.

-- Expenditure on consumables and materials like light, power and heat that are used up or transformed in the R&D process.
+- Expenditure on materials and consumables like light, power and heat that are used up or transformed in the R&D process.

 - Some types of software costs.